kitplummer/modsofengent/technology/msee_technology_project-specific.md

 ### Configuration Management!

-Briefly mentioned above is the engineering and operational concept of Configuration Management, not to be confused with Change Management or the SEI’s defintion (NOTE:  https://www.sei.cmu.edu/productlines/frame_report/config.man.htm ).
-The UK Government is right on, specifically with their tie to "Infrastructure as Code" (NOTE:  https://www.gov.uk/service-manual/making-software/configuration-management.html#infrastructure-as-code ).
+Briefly mentioned above is the engineering and operational concept of Configuration Management, not to be confused with Change Management or the SEI’s defintion[^projectspec2].
+The UK Government is right on, specifically with their tie to "Infrastructure as Code"[^projectspec3].
 Infrastructure as code is a key principal in being able to manage the relationships between dev, test(s) and production environments.
-Drift (NOTE:  http://java.dzone.com/articles/infrastructure-code-when), or the potential for discrepancies between the environments, is a manageable thing, simply by having a high-assurance that each configuration shares the same source definitions (at least a major level, with only minor deltas to accommodate for the actual differences in network and naming configuration).
+Drift[^projectspec4], or the potential for discrepancies between the environments, is a manageable thing, simply by having a high-assurance that each configuration shares the same source definitions (at least a major level, with only minor deltas to accommodate for the actual differences in network and naming configuration).
 When combined with a solid release strategy, configuration management can complete the “bill of materials” as a service or product goes through the dev to production delivery processes.

 There is a good selection of tools available for solving configuration management problems.
 Some are better than others, but the space is evolving rapidly.
 Configuration management is a delicate space, and support for the system is essential - both from an external (customer service agreement) and internal (IT-supported) perspective.
 Internally the modern enterprise should evangelize the activity and the tools that it supports to ensure that development and operations teams alike get the message.
 Configuration management is new enough that it isn’t completely pervasive.